GSIS Building

 The GSIS Building is the headquarters of the Government Service Insurance System (GSIS), the corporation that handles social security of the employees of the government of the Philippines.
-Located in Pasay, it is also the seat of the Commission on Appointments (CA) and Senate.
+Located in the city of Pasay, it shares space with the Senate and its related constitutional body, the Commission on Appointments (CA).

+History

 Old building

 The original headquarters of the GSIS was on Arroceros Street, Manila.
 Built in 1957, it was designed by Federico Ilustre.
 Gerald Lico said that it "adhered to a stylistic tendency that stood at the intersection between Neoclassical and modern aesthetics" in his book Arkitekturang Filipino.

-Assassination of former governor Juan Alberto
+Assassination of Juan Alberto

 On September 18, 1967, former Catanduanes governor Juan M. Alberto was at the GSIS building when he was assassinated by an unknown gunman.
 Alberto had been waiting for an elevator at the building's ground floor when the gunman shot him in the head at close range and fled the scene, with witnesses claiming to have seen him escape with two other accomplices.
 The National Bureau of Investigation, the Manila Police District and the Criminal Investigation Service soon named a distant relative of Salvador Rodolfo Sr. as the prime suspect in Alberto's assassination, with the number of suspects increasing to four after nine days of investigation.

 Planned demolition

-In 2017, it was reported it much of the structure will be demolished, save for the facade.
+In 2017, it was reported that much of the structure will be demolished, save for the facade.
 The Manila Hall of Justice will be built in its place.
 Two years earlier, it was proposed to be used as a homeless shelter.
 Although the eighth groundbreaking for the new building was done in 2012, no actual construction happened until 2019.
 The Supreme Court said that the new building will be built by June 2022.
-In December 2024, the Supreme Court said that construction will begin on the first quarter of 2025; the delay was due to a design flaw that found in the original plans.
+In December 2024, the Supreme Court said that construction would start on the first quarter of 2025; the delay was due to a design flaw that found in the original plans.

-New building
+Current building

 The new headquarters in Pasay was designed by Jorge Ramos.
 The Senate transferred to the GSIS Building in 1997, after sitting at the Old Congress Building in Manila.
 President Joseph Estrada, comparing the Old Congress Building and the GSIS building, said that the latter looks like a bank, while the former had character and ambiance.

+On November 30, 2025, a fire broke out at the Senate's Legislative Technical Affairs Bureau located in the third floor, causing water damage to the Senate's session hall.

 Usage by the GSIS

-The GSIS houses a museum, the GSIS Museo ng Sining, in the building.
-Its theater hosted the funeral of former Senate President Jovito Salonga in 2016.
+The GSIS houses a Filipino-themed art museum, the GSIS Museo ng Sining, in the building.
+It is covered by parquet floors and is home to pre-colonial and colonial period artwork.